Simon Stuart (general)

-Lieutenant General Simon Andrew Stuart, is a senior officer of the Australian Army who has served as the Chief of Army since July 2022.
+Lieutenant General Simon Andrew Stuart is a retired senior officer of the Australian Army who served as the Chief of Army from July 2022 to July 2026.
 He was commissioned into the Royal Australian Infantry Corps from the Royal Military College, Duntroon in 1990.
-He has commanded the 8th/9th Battalion, Royal Australian Regiment (2008–10), Joint Task Force 631 (2010) and Combined Team Uruzgan (2012–13), and deployed to East Timor as part of Operations Warden, Tanager and Astute and to Afghanistan and the Sinai Peninsula.
+He commanded the 8th/9th Battalion, Royal Australian Regiment (2008–10), Joint Task Force 631 (2010) and Combined Team Uruzgan (2012–13), and deployed to East Timor as part of Operations Warden, Tanager and Astute and to Afghanistan and the Sinai Peninsula.
 He was Force Commander, Multinational Force and Observers in the Sinai from 2017 to 2019, and Head Land Capability from 2020 to 2022.
-He succeeded Lieutenant General Rick Burr as Chief of Army on 2 July 2022.

 Military career

 Stuart joined the Australian Army as a recruit in 1987 and initially served as a signalman, before being accepted for officer training.
 Graduating from the Royal Military College, Duntroon in 1990, he was commissioned an officer in the Royal Australian Infantry Corps and appointed a platoon commander in the 2nd/4th Battalion, Royal Australian Regiment.
 He deployed as part of the International Force East Timor in 1999, was appointed Officer Commanding B Company, 2nd Battalion, Royal Australian Regiment in 2000 and, from October 2001, led his company on a six-month rotation under the United Nations Transitional Administration in East Timor.

 Stuart was sent to the United Kingdom in 2002 to attend the Joint Services Command and Staff College.
 He graduated the following year with a Master of Arts in defence studies from King's College London.
 Stuart had previously attained a bachelor's degree from the University of New England and a Master of Project Management from the University of New South Wales.
 Returning to Australia, he subsequently served as Deputy Director of the Joint Amphibious Capability Implementation Team in Royal Australian Navy Headquarters and was later appointed program manager of the Enhanced Land Force Programme in the Department of Defence.
 In 2008, Stuart was made commanding officer of the 8th/9th Battalion, Royal Australian Regiment.
 He relinquished command of the battalion in 2010 and, promoted to colonel, deployed to Timor-Leste as commander Joint Task Force 631 on Operation Astute from February to October that year.
 In recognition of his "exceptional service" in this role, Stuart was appointed a Member of the Order of Australia in the 2011 Queen's Birthday Honours and awarded the Timor-Leste Medal of Merit.